alartuka/alartuka/README.md

 I'm a Student, Developer 💻, Photographer 📸, Designer 🎨, and Woman in STEM!
 </h2>

-I love the entire process of developing creative websites.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I love the entire process of developing creative websites and I love learning about the psychology behind people's behaviours to develop and design better applications and be able to use the knowledge soon to bring emotional quotient to technology.

-I'm a second-year Mathematics and Computer Science student at the University of Waterloo with a plan to minor in Cognitive Science and I'm seeking Summer 2022 internships or part-time developer jobs.
+I'm a second-year Mathematics-Computer Science student at the University of Waterloo with a plan to minor in Cognitive Science and I'm seeking Summer 2022 internships in software engineering or web development.

 ### 🤝 Connect with me: